Anna Rubin

 Anna Rubin (born 1946) is an American composer of electroacoustic and instrumental music.

 Biography

-Anna Rubin studied with composers Mel Powell, Earle Brown, Pauline Oliveros, and Paul Lansky, and graduated with a doctorate in composition from Princeton University.
-After completing her studies, she taught composition at the Oberlin Conservatory of Music at Oberlin College.
-She also taught at Lafayette College and in 2002 took a teaching position at the University of Maryland, Baltimore County.
+Anna Rubin studied with composers Mel Powell, Earle Brown, and Pauline Oliveros while completing her MFA at California Institute of the Arts.
+She also holds a doctorate in composition from Princeton University where she studied with Paul Lansky.
+After completing her studies, she taught composition at the Oberlin Conservatory of Music and Lafayette College.
+From 2002 to 2018, she taught at the University of Maryland, Baltimore County.

 Rubin is a member of the American Music Center, is a co-founder of the Independent Composers Association of LA, serves on the editorial board of Perspectives of New Music, and has served as president of the International Alliance for Women in Music.

 Rubin is the author of professional articles on the work of composer Francis Dhomont.